vinfreecs/genga/Documentation.md

 The crossing events are written consecutively the the file.
 After each coordinate output interval another file is created to reduce the file sizes.

+##The Fragments<name>.dat file##
+This file is only written with using 'UseSmallCollisions = 1' in the 'param.dat' file (only working for test particles).
+It contains information about fragmentation and rotation reset events.

+    time index m r x y z vx vy vz Sx Sy Sz event
+    .
+    .
+    .
+    .

+the 'event' indicates the following:
+ * 0: rotation rate reset
+ * -1: Collision, the particle is destroyed, and it is replaced with fragments (listed in the next lines with event=1 or event=2 of this file)
+ * 1: A new fragment particle.
+The original body is the last body in this file with event = -1.
+ * 2: A new fragment particle.
+The original body is the last body in this file with event = -1.
+This body is too small and it is directly removed from the simulation.

+Each new created fragment gets a new index number.
+This file permits to recronstruct the collision and fragmentation history of every particle.

 ##The master file: master.out
 The master file contains information about the used hardware and simulation progress.
 If an error occurs then the master file contains more details about that.